 Human Relations Commission

-The Legislative Review Committee (LRC), a committee of the Mayor and Commission, is currently discussing recommendations for the composition and mission for a Human Relations Commission (HRC) that will be situated to provide support to the Inclusion Office.
+The Legislative Review Committee (LRC), a committee of the Mayor and Commission, discussed recommendations for the composition and mission in 2021 for a Human Relations Commission (HRC).
 Mayor Kelly Girtz assigned this topic to the LRC to discuss at the August 3, 2021 Mayor and Commission Regular Session meeting following adoption of an unlawful discrimination ordinance.
 The LRC was asked to bring a recommendation back to the full Mayor and Commission for consideration within 60 days.

-The committee has discussed this topic at their August 26, September 9, and September 16 meetings and requested that staff create a summary of discussion to date.
+The committee discussed this topic at their August 26, September 9, and September 16 meetings and requested that staff create a summary of discussion to date.
 Videos of each meeting, which were held virtually, are available online.
-The public will have an opportunity to provide input on this topic as an agenda item under consideration at the Tuesday, September 21, 2021 Agenda Setting Session and Tuesday, October 5, 2021 Regular Voting Session of the Mayor and Commission.
+The public did have the opportunity to provide input on this topic as an agenda item under consideration at the Tuesday, September 21, 2021 Agenda Setting Session and Tuesday, October 5, 2021 Regular Voting Session of the Mayor and Commission.

-Members of the public are able to provide public input on the HRC directly to any member of the LRC (Commissioners Allison Wright, Jesse Houle, Carol Myers, Mariah Parker, and Ovita Thornton) by contacting the commissioner(s) directly or by submitting written feedback through the Mayor & Commission Agenda Item Comment Form, which is sent to all 10 Commissioners and Mayor Girtz.
+Members of the public were able to provide public input on the HRC directly to any member of the LRC (Commissioners Allison Wright, Jesse Houle, Carol Myers, Mariah Parker, and Ovita Thornton) by contacting the commissioner(s) directly or by submitting written feedback through the Mayor & Commission Agenda Item Comment Form, which was sent to all 10 Commissioners and Mayor Girtz.

-The LRC plans to continue discussion and further refinement of the HRC structure at their September 23 and September 30 meetings in preparation for the recommendation to be considered at the Tuesday, October 5, 2021 Mayor and Commission Voting Session.
+The LRC continued discussion and further refinement of the HRC structure at their September 23 and September 30 meetings in preparation for the recommendation to be considered at the Tuesday, October 5, 2021 Mayor and Commission Voting Session.

 Legislative Review Committee (LRC) Meeting Summaries